Miftau/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-# :shell: Learning Bash :shell:
+# :shell: 0x03 - Bash Variables and Expansions :shell:

-In this project I will be learning various techniques to use bash for scripting.
-I hope to use bash to make my coding, development, and deployment in 2019 much more seemless.
-I use python for scripting right now, but bash is very powerful for common SRE tasks so I feel I must learn it to be proficient as a software engineer.
+In this sub-project I will be learning primarily about expansions in bash.
+I will be learning variable expansion as well as arithmetic expansion and even command expansion.
+All of these techniques will be invaluable using shell dynamically.

 ## :running: Getting Started